escadaguilherme2/Overleaf_Compilation_Solver/README.md

 12. **Final Steps:**
     - It is recommended to read the `README (MiKTeX).txt` file and follow its instructions to ensure MiKTeX is up to date for future use.
     - Once done, you are ready to start using your portable LaTeX editor!
+Just run the `RUNME.bat` located in the **LaTeX** folder.

 ## Image2pdf Tool for Faster Compilation: Usage and Output